priyanshi1282/portfolio/README.md

 # Portfolio
 This is my personal portfolio website developed in react.
+I have also designed this portfolio according to my design sense.
+I'll soon provide figma link for this design.

 # Getting Started with Create React App